psychemedia/storytelling-notes/and-the-girl-played-on.md

 *Deulin in Lang whichever colour Fairy book...*

-ONCE upon a time, there was a great lord, a Count, who everyone called "the Wolf".
+ONCE upon a time, there was a great lord, a Count, Burchard was his name, but everyone called "the Wolf".
 He had a wicked heart, and a cold steely eye, and it was said that he used to harness his peasants to the plough, and whip them as they tilled his land in their bare naked feet.

 But he also had a wife, the Countess.
 And she was as tender to the poor, as he was cruel.